Weekly Legislative Update from March 8, 2019

 SB 796 will now move to the Senate Infrastructure and Security Committee.

-AIF supports actively seeking ways to harden infrastructure during hurricanes and tropical storms to ensure that power is restored more quickly following interruptions in service.
+AIF supports actively seeking ways to harden our state’s infrastructure and more effectively prepare for hurricanes and tropical storms to ensure that power is quickly restored.

 SB 122 – Relating to Attorney Fee Awards Under Insurance Policies and Contracts